 Beer keg weight and knowing how many beers are in a keg based on its weight are crucial to beer keg tracking and pricing beer.
 They help you plan how many kegs to order and forecast when kegs will run dry.
+They also help with learning about and keeping up with beer expiration.

 Along with well drinks, kegs are the most common thing for a bartender to interact with.
 Once you've mastered the drinks every bartender should know and the standard wine pour, impress people with your encyclopedic knowledge of kegs.
+You'll thrill everyone, including cicerone customers.

 So enjoy this article about the type of kegs, because kegs are required to pour beer and are enjoyable things.
 And even articles about kegs should be enjoyable.
 You won't find this information in your standard bartender guide.